bytebase/bytebase.com-old/content/docs/en/faq.md

 - GitLab.com
 - GitHub.com

+## How to enable https

+You can setup a reverse proxy using [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy).

 ## How to enable debug mode

 Debug mode emits more detailed logs on the backend as well as returning more verbose logs to the frontend.